themorlan/openREM/docs/code_dev_env.rst

 Creating a development environment
 ##################################

-Install Python 3.6+, preferably Python 3.8 - check your Linux distribution docs to see how to install a particular version; for Windows go to https://www.python.org/downloads/
+Install Python 3.6+, preferably Python 3.8: check your Linux distribution docs to see how to install a particular version; for Windows go to https://www.python.org/downloads/

-Install git - ``sudo apt install git`` or equivalent on Linux; for Windows go to https://git-scm.com/download/win
+Install git: ``sudo apt install git`` or equivalent on Linux; for Windows go to https://git-scm.com/download/win

 *Recommended* - install an integrated development environment such as `PyCharm <https://www.jetbrains.com/pycharm/>`_ or `Visual Studio Code <https://code.visualstudio.com/>`_ (many others are available).